frankiecd86/windespair/contact.md

                 <label class="contact-label" for="message">Message:</label>
                 <textarea class="contact-textarea" placeholder="Your message" class="contact-input" rows="4" id="message" name="message" tabindex="3"></textarea>
             </li>

         </ul>
         <input type="submit" value="Send" id="submit"/>
         <input type="hidden" name='redirect_to' value="http://blog.webjeda.com/thank-you/" />

 </form>

-This form is setup using [SimpleForm](https://getsimpleform.com){: target="_blank" rel="nofollow"}.
-You can get your own API token or use other forms deleting this whole form.
-But remember, php forms will not work on Jekyll.

-The styles for the form is included in this page.
-I haven't included it in the main age because it has at least 25 lines of css and it is used only on this page.
-So including it in main css file doesn't make sense.

 <style>
 .contact-li {